docker-library/docs/iojs/content.md

 ```
 FROM iojs:onbuild

 # Expose the ports that your app uses.
-In Example:
+For example:
 EXPOSE 8080
 ```